Sauber Motorsport: 2025

 Jonathan Wheatley was initially expected to join Sauber as the new Team Principal in the summer of 2025, replacing Team Representative Alessandro Alunni Bravi.
 On 15 January, Sauber announced that Team Representative Alessandro Alunni Bravi would be leaving the team at the end of January.
 Thus, this meant that Chief Operating and Technical Officer Mattia Binotto would serve as Team Principal temporarily until Wheatley's arrival.
 Subsequently, reports emerged on the same day that Wheatley's gardening leave would be ending earlier and he would begin his new role on 1 April, which would be in time for the Japanese Grand Prix.
-On 12 March, Sauber officially confirmed that Wheatley will join the team from 1 April, which meant that he will be making his debut as Team Principal at the Japanese Grand Prix.
+On 12 March, Sauber officially confirmed that Wheatley would join the team from 1 April, which meant that he would be making his debut as Team Principal at the Japanese Grand Prix.

 In February 2025, it was announced that Sauber would be opening a new 'technical centre' in the United Kingdom by the summer, with Bicester, Silverstone, and Milton Keynes as potential locations.
 This was part of the move to allow Sauber to “extend the team’s presence and influence within the global Formula 1 landscape” as it will give them access “to the world’s largest motorsport expertise and talent pool.
 Subsequently, Bicester was announced as the location which the 'technical centre' would be opened in, specifically Bicester Motion.

 At the British Grand Prix, Hülkenberg finished in third place to take his first ever podium in Formula One after 239 race starts, which was also Sauber's first since the 2012 Japanese Grand Prix.

-Audi factory team (from 2026)
+Audi factory team (2026–)

-On 26 October 2022, it was announced that Sauber will compete as the Audi factory team from 2026, using Audi's power unit and thus ended a sixteen-year customer engine relationship with Ferrari since 2010 season.
+On 26 October 2022, it was announced that Sauber will compete as the Audi factory team from 2026 and will use Audi's power unit, thus ended a sixteen-year customer engine relationship with Ferrari since the 2010 season.
 In January 2023, Audi announced the acquisition of a minority stake in the Sauber Group.
 On 8 March 2024, the Audi Group confirmed a full takeover of Sauber.
 Former McLaren team principal Andreas Seidl was planned to continue as CEO, additionally taking over the role of team principal from Alessandro Alunni Bravi.
 However, he was replaced by former Ferrari team principal Mattia Binotto starting from 1 August 2024.

-Additionally, Red Bull sporting director Jonathan Wheatley was expected to join in the summer of 2025, having left Red Bull at the end of 2024 and having planned to go on gardening leave in the start of 2025.
-However, he joined earlier on 1 April 2025, following a deal struck for his earlier release to Sauber.
+Red Bull sporting director Jonathan Wheatley was expected to join in the summer of 2025, having left Red Bull at the end of 2024 and having planned to go on gardening leave in the start of 2025.
+However, he joined earlier on 1 April 2025 following a deal struck for his earlier release to Sauber.